UserSky21/Real-Time-Emotional-Intelligence-Engine-for-Proactive-Customer-Support/README.md

 ## Credits

 This website was developed as part of a project for the course BCE-P861 Major Project with research paper.
-The pre-trained model was developed using the Sentiment140 dataset, which can be found at https://www.kaggle.com/datasets/kazanova/sentiment140 and IMDB Movie Rating dataset, which can be found at https://www.kaggle.com/datasets/yasserh/imdb-movie-ratings-sentiment-analysis
+The trained model was developed using the Sentiment140 dataset, which can be found at https://www.kaggle.com/datasets/kazanova/sentiment140 and IMDB Movie Rating dataset, which can be found at https://www.kaggle.com/datasets/yasserh/imdb-movie-ratings-sentiment-analysis

 ## Authors